roman-milk/roman-milk.github.io/witchs-curse-bitch-becomes-a-slut.md

  "Grab my panties," Amber said and I quickly obeyed, praying she wouldn't notice my instant obedience.

  As we frantically got dressed, the doorbell rang a second time.
-Amber finished dressing before me slapped my ass and promised, "We are not done here" Report_Story #4
+Amber finished dressing before me slapped my ass and promised, "We are not done here"